bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise4.md

             ![](../img/placeholder.png ""){: class="w600" }

-    7. You should be brought back to the Analytics blade and see your newly created Scheduled Query Rule
+    7. You should be brought back to the Analytics blade and see your newly created Scheduled Query Rule.

         ??? summary "Expected Result"